Mdsomratakbor/Github-Tutorial/Git Branch.md

 **`# pushes the crazy-experiment branch to new-remote-repo**

 `This command will push a copy of the local branch crazy-experiment to the remote repo <remote>`

+  ### Deleting Branches

+ `Once you’ve finished working on a branch and have merged it into the main code base, you’re free to delete the branch without losing any history:`

+ **git branch -d crazy-experiment**

+ `However, if the branch hasn’t been merged, the above command will output an error message:` **`error: The branch 'crazy-experiment' is not fully merged.`** **`If you are sure you want to delete it, run 'git branch -D crazy-experiment'.`**